 Pranab Mukherjee: The Citizen President who could never be Prime Minister

-New Delhi, Aug 31: A quintessential party loyalist and the trusted Man Friday of three Congress prime ministers, Pranab Mukherjee''s climb up the political ladder stopped just short of his ambition to occupy 7 Race Course Road, instead sending him to the Rashtrapati Bhavan as the country's first citizen.
+New Delhi, Aug 31: A quintessential party loyalist and the trusted Man Friday of three Congress prime ministers, Pranab Mukherjee's climb up the political ladder stopped just short of his ambition to occupy 7 Race Course Road, instead of sending him to the Rashtrapati Bhavan as the country's first citizen.

 Mukherjee, India's 13th president, Congress' troubleshooter through the decades and one of the country's most respected politicians, died on Monday after a 21-day illness and five decades in public life.
 He was 84.